 You make a mean bacon mac and cheese, pan-seared salmon, and French onion soup, but all those leftover smells aren’t nearly as mouthwatering.
-If you’ve gone noseblind to the stinky aftermath of cooking at home, we’ve got a handful of hacks to truly eliminate culinary odors, just for you.
+Can’t smell the stinky aftermath of cooking at home?
+Here’s a handful of hacks to truly clean up after that culinary stink, just for you, Chef.

 shut it down